Flaviviridae: Host range and evolutionary history

 A wide variety of natural hosts are used by different members of the Flaviviridae, including fish, mammals including humans and various invertebrates, such as those specific to mollusks and crustaceans.
-The genomes of these flaviviruses show close synteny with that of the flavivirus type species, yellow fever virus.
+The genomes of these flaviviruses show close synteny with that of the yellow fever virus.
 One flavivirus, the Wenzhou shark flavivirus, infects both Pacific spadenose sharks (Scoliodon macrorhynchos) and Gazami crabs (Portunus trituberculatus) with overlapping ranges, raising the possibility of a two-host marine lifecycle.
 However, another clade of flavivirus, the insect-specific flaviviruses, have genomes that do not demonstrate strong synteny with any of these groups, suggesting a complex evolutionary history.

 Flavivirus endogenous viral elements, traces of flavivirus genomes integrated into the host's DNA, are found in many species, including a tadpole shrimp Lepidurus articus, the water flea Daphnia magna and a freshwater jellyfish Craspedacusta sowerbii, suggesting ancient coevolution between animal and flavivirus lineages.
 Many of the well-known members of the family causing disease in vertebrates are transmitted via arthropod vectors (ticks and mosquitoes).